DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/java-se/01a-java-programming-overview.markdown

 > A programming language is any set of rules that converts strings, or graphical program elements in the case of visual programming languages, to various kinds of machine code output.
 Programming languages are one kind of computer language, and are used in computer programming to implement algorithms.
 Most programming languages consist of instructions for computers.

 Jadi klo kita simpulkan, Programing language itu sekumpulan proses yang akan dilakukan oleh komputer dari suatu kode program (source-code).
-Suatu source code dibuat oleh programming yang nantinya akan di baca komputer dengan cara di compiled ataupun Interpreted
+Suatu source code dibuat oleh programmer yang nantinya akan di baca komputer dengan cara di compiled ataupun Interpreted

 Ada banyak sekali programming language diataranya yang paling populer diantaranya: